-Date: 7/30/21 Completed By: Bridget Faherty Name of Responsible Supervisor or COVID-19 Site-Supervisor: Scott D Ounham Unit Name: Electrical and Computer Engineering Worksite Location(s): ECE Building & Sieg Hall, UW Seattle Cam Unit COVID-19 Prevention Plan and Plan Location: ECE Building & Sieg Hall, UW Seattle Campus
+Date: 8/31/21 Completed By:Bridget Faherty Name of Responsible Supervisor or COVID-19 Site-Supervisor: Bridget Faherty Unit Name: Electrical and Computer Engineering Worksite Location(s): ECE Building & Sieg Hall, UW Seattle Campus Unit COVID-19 Prevention Plan and Plan Location: ECE Building & Sieg Hall, UW Seattle Campus

-MANAGEMENT AND OVERSIGHT Check all that apply (all required): Describe: COVID-19 Prevention Plan Oversight X A responsible supervisor or a designated COVID-19 Site Supervisor is assigned to ensure all the elements of the site-specific COVID-19 Prevention Plan are followed.
+MANAGEMENT AND OVERSIGHT Check all that apply (all required): Describe: COVID-19 Prevention Plan oversight X A responsible supervisor or a designated COVID-19 Site Supervisor is assigned to ensure all the elements of the site-specific COVID-19 Prevention Plan are followed.
 X The supervisor will keep the site-specific plan updated and current with changes to COVID-19 guidelines, regulations, and University policies.
 X The supervisor will keep the site-specific plan on site in hardcopy or electronically, so it is available to all personnel.
 X The supervisor will train personnel on the contents of the plan and any updates.
-Scott Dunham, ECE Covid Czar will work in tandem with Bridget Faherty, ECE Administrator (until a new facilities manager is hired to resume COVID responsibilities) to ensure COVID plan remains updated, accessible and enforced.
-Employees are required to take the UW COVID-19 Safety Training: Back to the Workplace.
-The current ECE COVID-19 Prevention Plan will be
+Bridget Faherty, ECE Administrator (until a new facilities manager is hired to resume COVID responsibilities) will work with department leadership and personnel supervisors, such as faculty members and staff managers, to ensure COVID plan remains updated, accessible and enforced.